JStateson/BoincTasksTempReader/README.md

 *QUICK TEST*
-Bring up boinctasks and select your linux system so the tasks are visible If you have 2 NVidia board, no ATI and want to see temps:
+Bring up boinctasks and select your linux system so the tasks are visible If you have 2 NVidia board, no ATI and want to see temps (there is a 10 second delay):
 ```
 ./FetchTemps.py 2 0 0
 ```